 1. When Does My Minimum Occupation Period (MOP) End?

-To answer, your MOP end date is five years from the date you collect your keys to the HDB flat.
-So if you were one of the earliest to move in, congrats!
+The first question probably have is when exactly your MOP ends.
+This may be confusing because even within the same BTO project, different households collect their keys in different phases, and move in at different times.
+To answer, for those with BTO flats, your MOP end date is five amount of years from the date you collect your keys to the HDB flat.
+So according to HDB MOP rules, if you were one of the earliest to move in, congrats!
 You’re one step ahead.

-- 5 years in first BTO
+- Five years in the first BTO

 - Continue living in your first BTO until the new property is ready